TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Your safety and privacy are very important to us

 We want to minimize the risk of harm resulting from use of public records information.
 Please contact us if you are particularly at risk for certain types of harm as a result of your public records being available on this site.
 Inflection will work with you on mitigating the risk of any potential harm, including physical harm, threats to public officials such as law enforcement, and issues related to identity theft.
-Please send your request to our Privacy Department at privacy@peoplesmart.com along with appropriate documentation or call us at 1-888-813-0008
+Please send your request to our Privacy Department at privacy@peoplesmart.com along with appropriate documentation

 We Collect Information Related to Your Account and Identity